Gitta Lind

 Gitta Lind (17 April 1925 – 9 November 1974) was a German singer and film actress.

+Biography

 Lind was born in Trier as Rita Maria Gracher.
 During her first employment as a singer she changed her name to Gitta Lind, a tribute to Gitta Alpár and Jenny Lind.
 She was married four times, in her second marriage from 1951 to 1954 to the actor Joachim Fuchsberger.
 She died in Tutzing and was buried in Trier.